dielop/dielop/README.md

 ### Welcome to my profile! 👋
-### Student - Entrepreneur - Developer
+### Student - Entrepreneur - Full Stack Developer

 Hi, I'm Diego, I'm studying Systems Analyst and I share my repositories so they can be helpful and you can see what I'm working on.

-- 🌱 I’m currently learning Solidity and Smart Contracts develop.
-- 😄 Currently I am doing freelance web development and in a systems company developing an ERP managment system with PowerBuilder, SQL Server and Visual SourceSafe.
+- 😄 Currently I am doing freelance web development and in a systems company developing an ERP managment system with PHP Laravel, React JS, Tailwind CSS, MySQL and SVN.
-- 💻 Skills: MySQL and SQL Server, CSS3, HTML5, TypeScript, NodeJS(Express), JavaScript, Angular.
+- 💻 Skills: MySQL and SQL Server, CSS3, HTML5, JavaScript, NodeJS(Express), PHP Laravel, React JS, Boostrap, DialogFlow.
-- 💬 Ask me about programming en: CSS3, HTML5, Angular, Node JS, Blockchain, design UX-UI or agile metodologies.
+- 💬 Ask me about programming en: CSS3, HTML5, React JS, Node JS, Blockchain, design UX-UI or agile metodologies.
 - 📫 How to reach me: sadiegolopez@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like playing Rugby 🏉 , chess ♟ and practice Board Sport 🏂.